Introduction: Make a Benchtop Anvil

 Step 2: Tools, Etc.

 I used an angle grinder for all of the cutting and shaping of the rail.
-I have this Makita grinder kit, which was fairly inexpensive but works great.

 For removing large chunks of material, I used a 1mm cut-off wheel.
 I went through two of these.